lautanal/CyberSecurityBase_Project_1/README.md

 ## FLAW 4: XSS
 Location of the flaw: `views.py readmessage()` function [line 39](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L39).

-The present application renders messages are as `html` in the `readmessage()` function.
+The present application renders messages as `html` in the `readmessage()` function.
 This means that `Javascript` code can be put between `<script>` tags in the message to be executed when any user opens the message.

-The flaw can be easily fixed with a change to render the messages in as plain text.
+The flaw can be easily fixed with a change to render the messages as plain text.
 This is shown in the commented `readnote()` function at [line 40](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L40).
 Instead of setting the content_type of the response to text/html, we set it to text/plain.
 This will prevent html parsing and Javascript when the page is opened.
 The better way to fix this would be to actually sanitize the input and not have a dedicated html page to view the message.